barotto/IBMulator/README.md

 ibmulator.ini or, at run-time, with the same method used by web browsers:

 * <kbd>CTRL</kbd> + Mouse wheel up/down

+#### GUI theme

+The custom dialog windows have a default dark theme inspired by the IBM ROMSHELL look and feel.
+A light theme with black text is also available: set the value of `[gui_dialogs]:theme` to `light` to use it.

 ### CMOS and system configuration